Jesse0Michael/go-request/README.md

 Use struct tags to define where a field should be pulled from.
 Specify the name to lookup the value by in the tag value.
 Some tags support options using comma separated value strings, the first of which always being the lookup name.

 ### `query`
 Assigns values by query parameter.
+Conversion can be controlled with the following options on the tag following a `,` after query parameter name.
+- `explode` when set, the request will be decoded expecting multiple query parameters by the same name, following the [OAS Specification](https://swagger.io/docs/specification/serialization/) serialization keyword.
+Otherwise the request will be decoded expecting the parameter to be delineated with commas.

 ### `header`
 Assigns values by http header.